Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 The kids will love visiting the Dole Plantation on Oahu’s North Shore.

-They can explore a cute pineapple maze, ride an exciting train called “Pineapple Express”and taste all kinds of delicious items made from fresh island fruit like pineapples in various forms – including ice cream!
+They can explore a cute pineapple maze, ride an exciting train called “Pineapple Express,” and taste all kinds of delicious items made from fresh island fruit like pineapples in various forms – including ice cream!

-We especially recommend their awesome-looking Dole Whip which has flavor combinations you never thought possible!
+We especially recommend their awesome-looking Dole Whip, which has flavor combinations you never thought possible!

-Top Things to do on Oahu FAQs
+Top Things to Do on Oahu with Kids FAQs

 Many families swear that Oahu is the best Hawaiian island for kids simply because there are SO many attractions and activities for all ages and interests.
 Some of the best things to do in Oahu with family include riding ATVs at Kualoa Ranch, going ziplining, visiting Pearl Harbor, and exploring the Polynesian Cultural Center.

 There are tons of places to go in Oahu that the average tourist doesn’t know about.
 Mermaid Cove is a hidden gem on Oahu, as is Kahuku Farms and the Byodo-In Temple.
 You can even try to spot Hawaiian Night Marchers, one of the spookiest things to do in Oahu at night.
+If you only have a few hours, consider exploring a small beach near your hotel or taking a short walk through Kapiolani Park—both are great ways to experience Oahu without straying far.

-Best Things to do in Oahu with Kids Wrap-Up
+Best Things to Do in Oahu with Kids Wrap-Up

 Whether you’re looking for what to do in Honolulu, Waikiki, or anywhere else on Oahu with kids, we have you covered!